Ireland overturns abortion ban in landslide vote - Journal du Cameroun

 The final results of Friday’s referendum showed 66.4 percent voted for removing the constitutional ban, while 33.6 voted against.

-“A quiet revolution has taken place, a great act of democracy,” Varadkar tweeted.
+“A quiet revolution has taken place,” Varadkar said in a speech at Dublin Castle.

+“No more stigma.
+The veil of secrecy is lifted.
+No more isolation.
+The burden of shame is gone.”

+He said Saturday would be remembered as the day Ireland “stepped out from under the last of our shadows and into the light.
+The day we came of age as a country.”

 His government proposes allowing abortion in the first 12 weeks of pregnancy and between 12 and 24 weeks in exceptional circumstances.